Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Leadership
 ----------

+### Peril-Demanding Haste

+**Cost:** 3m
+**Type:** Supplemental
+**Mins:** Leadership 1

+On successfully convincing a target to perform an Inconvenient task, the Solar immediately Instills an emotion of “impending peril.”
+The target will complete the task in half of the normal time, if at all physically possible.

+### Underling-Promoting Touch

+**Cost:** 6m
+**Type:** Simple
+**Mins:** Leadership 3

+The Solar may uplifts a servant to act in their stead, designating their role as a ruler, guide, or other form of leadership to a group of people.
+While the target is acting in given role, and in accordance with the Solar’s Intimacies, all who gaze on them will instinctively know they work on behalf of the Solar.

+In addition, the target may use the Leadership, Guile, and/or Resolve of the Solar in place of their own while operating in their given capacity.

+The Solar may only designate one target at a time for this effect.
+They may choose to rescind their blessing, or perform a 10 Res.
+Project to make this effect permanent, either of which would allow them to bless a new target.

 <div class="greater_charm">Greater Charms</div>

+### Majestic Radiant Presence

+**Cost:** 6m
+**Type:** Reflexive
+**Mins:** Leadership 4

+None may speak before the Lawgiver’s voice has been heard.

+Interrupt a target before or during a social action, such as speaking, performing, or using Social Influence.
+The Solar may immediately take their own social action, forcing the target to wait until the Solar is done.

+Any who observes this interruption with a Guile less than the Solar’s Essence will develop a temporary negative Intimacy of “disdain” towards the target—including the target themselves.

+### Fear-Banishing Aura

+**Cost:** 6m
+**Type:** Reflexive; Scene
+**Mins:** Leadership 4

+Allies need only look to the Solar to steady their nerves and keep their wits together.

+Immediately banish fear, panic, and other similar emotions from all allies within Medium Range of the Solar, and force any future attempts to fail for the remainder of the scene.

+This Charm does not protect against the Dawn Caste’s Strife.

 ### Commanding Words

 **Cost:** 6m
-**Type:** Simple
+**Type:** Simple; Scene
-**Mins:** Leadership 4
+**Mins:** Leadership 5

 Drawing from their divine rule, a Solar makes a quick command, from which all snap to attention and must obey.

 The Solar targets a Mortal, or a Yu-Shan spirit of Essence less than the Solar.
-So long as they issue a simple command that may be accomplished by an individual or a group in the scene, they will perform it to the best of their abilities.
-If the target is some other entity, the Solar must roll (Composure + Leadership) vs. their Resolve.
+Any inconvenient task the Solar commands will be performed to the best of their abilities, without question nor needed roll.

+If the target is some other entity, the Solar must succeed on a (Composure + Leadership) vs. Resolve roll for this to take effect.

-If the task would run counter their intimacies, or the task is otherwise considered unacceptable influence, this charm automatically fails.
+If a given task would run counter their intimacies, or the task is otherwise considered unacceptable influence, this charm automatically fails and the target is broken from the Solar’s influence.

 Stealth
 -------